Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 How much are property prices expected to increase in Addis Ababa in 2026?

-As of early 2026, property prices in Addis Ababa are expected to increase by approximately 7% to 12% in Birr terms over the course of the year, with the range varying by property type and location.
+As of early 2026, residential property prices in Addis Ababa are expected to rise by around 7% to 12% in birr terms over the course of the year, with newer product and better-connected locations tracking toward the upper end of that range.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Addis Ababa.